isotoma/aws-accessc/README.md

 alias aws-auth='aws-google-auth -p default'
 ```

-This will setup an alias `aws-auth` which will store these details in your aws default profile on login, and set the expiry of your access to 12 hours (this expiry must be increased from the default of 1 hour by your AWS admin for each login role you use).
+This will setup an alias `aws-auth` which will store these details in your default AWS profile upon logging in, and set the expiry of your access to 12 hours (this expiry must be increased from the default of 1 hour by your AWS admin for each login role you use).
 See the [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth) documentation for additional details about that tool.

-To login run:
+To authenticate to AWS with your Google login from the command line run:

 ```bash
 aws-auth
 ```

-Enter your google password, complete a captcha if this is your first login, and any 2FA steps.
-You will be offered a list of the login roles you have access to.
+Enter your Google password, complete a captcha if this is your first login, and any 2FA steps.
+You will be offered a list of the login roles in AWS you have access to.
 It is a good idea to use the least priveleged role for the tasks you have in mind.

 ### Generating AWS Profiles